Project 24, formally known in a previous version as “Niche Site School”, is an course led by Jim Harmer and Ricky Kesler.

 Things to take care of when posting your first response posts are:

-Response posts will have a great place in the future of your website, they are the foundations to the blog according to J&R, and answering to questions that are always going to be asked is the best way to build this foundation.
+Response posts will have a great place in the future of your website.
+They're the foundations to the blog according to J&R, and answering to questions that are always going to be asked is the best way to build this foundation.

 Pictures and Legal Misc.
 (Steps 21-22)